secureblue/secureblue/CONTRIBUTING.md

 ## I Have a Question

-> If you want to ask a question, ask in the [discussion forum](https://github.com/orgs/ublue-os/discussions)
+> If you want to ask a question, ask in [Issues](https://github.com/secureblue/secureblue/issues).

 ## I Want To Contribute